zadocangell/Bopl-Battle-Mods/README.md

-Bopl Mods Yippee
-If you use my mods or any other mods from the Bopl Battle Modding Discord Server in a video please provide a link to the server in the description and video(JeromeACE)
+Mods for the game Bopl Battle I made